WizardCM/WizardCM.github.io/src/posts/2019-07-04-aphantasia.md

 author: Matt
 ---

 The title of this post is a sentence that has crossed my mind and my lips a few times in the past couple of years.
 Until this week, I didn’t understand how accurate I was.
-There are many different Kratom vendors, is important that you find the best kratom vendors, for this you can follow the advises of [kratom-masters](https://kratommasters.com/virginia-botanical-review/).

 Most people can think of something, say, an apple, and visually imagine it in their mind.
 They can manipulate how it looks, where it is and what it’s doing.
 [Until this week](https://twitter.com/WizardCM/status/1146277857804640256), I thought “visually” meant metaphorically.
 Theoretically.
 But no, when people say visually, they actually mean visually.

 The lack of the ability to see in that way?
 The inability to use “the mind’s eye”?
 That’s called **Aphantasia**.
 And I have it.
-If you are planing yo buy a car check first the [5 Laws That’ll Help the Deals On New Transit Custom Industry](https://www.grandtournation.com/cars/check-out-this-custom-ford-transit-camper-worth-77000/).

 << TWITTER EMBED >>